ZhijingZeng/SpectrumPooling/readme.txt

 or
 $ conda install jupytext -c conda-forge
-($ is to indicate it is a command, please do not type it) Then double click the .py file in jupyterLab or jupyter notebook then it will generate a .ipynb file automatically.
+($ is to indicate it is a command, please do not type it) Double click the .py file in jupyterLab or jupyter notebook and then it will generate a .ipynb file automatically.
 The use of jupytext is for better version control and collabration